Guidelines

 EU nationals

-In the case of all Arrangements with European Union (EU) countries, nationals of any EU country are considered to be nationals of the co-producing country.
-As a result, in the case of an Australian co-production with France, Germany, Ireland, Italy or the UK, any EU nationals may take part in the making of the project.
-For example, if you’re making a German-Australian co-production, you can safely hire a Spanish gaffer and a Belgian editor as these crew members would be considered ‘German’ for the purposes of the co-production, and for the purposes of the points and spend tests, will be counted as German.
+In the case of arrangements with European Union (EU) countries, nationals of an EU country may be considered nationals of the co-producing country depending on the terms of the relevant arrangement (and any other laws (including but not limited to labour laws) which may be in place in the relevant co-production country from time to time).
+By way of illustration, in the case of an Australian co-production with Germany, any EU nationals may take part in the making of the project.
+For such an Australian-German co-production, this means that you can safely hire a Spanish gaffer and Belgian editor as these crew members would be considered ‘German’ for the purposes of the co-production, and for the purposes of the points and spend tests, will be counted as German.

 Australians and New Zealanders